CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Insert the Ubuntu bootable USB drive and turn the power on again.

-The prompt will say "SeaBIOS" and "Press ESC for boot menu".
-Press Esc.
-If you don't get the BIOS then press CTRL + L.
+The prompt will say "SeaBIOS" (if you don't get the BIOS then press CTRL + L) and "Press ESC for boot menu", so press Esc.

-Press the number corresponding to your bootable USB (for Ubuntu should be called "Live Linux USB Drive", while the eMMC should be the Chromebooks internal HD).
+Press the number corresponding to your bootable USB.
+For Ubuntu should be called "Live Linux USB Drive" (there might be some other options that belongs to different partitions of te bootable usb), while the eMMC should be the Chromebooks internal HD.
+If there are problems you can type "help" at the boot: and access the Installation System for Ubuntu, then press enter.

+Now Ubuntu live desktop will boot, and you will click on the icon to install Ubuntu.
 At the "Welcome" window, select "English" and "install Ubuntu".
-At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue.
+At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue or connect to a wifi in order to download updates.
 Accept the default selections and click Continue at the "Preparing to install Ubuntu" screen.
 When the "Installation type" box appears, click the "Erase disk and install Ubuntu" button.
 Click "Install Now".

 After a minute or so, a box ask "Write the changes to disks?".
 Click Continue.
-In the "Where are you?" box, select your location and click Continue.
+Then will ask for your timezone, select your location and click Continue.
 In the "Keyboard layout" box, accept the default of "English (US)" and click Continue.
-In the "Who are you?" box, enter account information and click Continue.
+In the "Who are you?" box, enter account information and password and click Continue.

-After short time you will be asked to remove the installation media.
+After 5 to 10 minutes you will be asked to remove the installation media.
 Remove the usb drive and press Enter.

-When the machine restarts, press Esc and 1 and you will finally have Ubuntu!
+When the machine restarts, press Esc and select option 1 (the only available) and you will finally have Ubuntu!
+(if the chrome esclamtion mark page is shown again, press CTRL + D, or CTRL + L > scape > 1 and repeat as before, it should work).

 ## Other Linux distros